 \section{Conclusions}

 In this work, we introduced Markov chains with and without borders in two and three dimensions.
 We deduced an analytic solution of the expected coverage in case of independent mobility.
-Though it proved that certain events are not independent, which complicated the calculation vastly.
-The non-consideration of this fact led to an incorrect solution for the expected coverage which cannot be explained by numerical inaccuracy.
+Though it was proven that certain events are not independent, which complicates the calculation vastly.
+The non-consideration of this fact leads to an incorrect solution for the expected coverage which cannot be explained by numerical inaccuracy.
 Hence, MCMC simulations provide still a good approximation for the analytic results.